domorethings/Codewars-Challenges/README.md

 # codewars
-My solutions to "codewars.com" exercises in Ruby.
-Respository used to keep track of my knowledge in Ruby.
++ My solutions to Codewars problems in Ruby.
+  09/21/17 Updated README